 - Biological Resource Evaluation Technical Report Peer Review

-March 2020: Complete revised plans were submitted for the March 19, 2020 Architectural Advisory Committee (AAC) meeting and for the Environmental Impact Report.
+March 2020: Meeting of the AAC was cancelled due to COVID-19.
+Complete revised plans were submitted for the March 19, 2020 and for the Environmental Impact Report.

 - Introduction to Submittal - March 2020